SUJITH-REDDY-YENUGU/DEEP-LEARNING-BASIC/README.md

 3) I build a model using transfer learning , i used mobile net v2 of size nearly 15MB which gave accuracy over the 95% .
 4) The above model is now loaded in another file and there is proper interface of using gradio.
 5) I used the kaggle small dataset for phone addiction classification.
+6) I got the placement dataset but my model performed worse